Optimal Information Acquisition Under Intervention: Introduction

-Furthermore, we show that for a range of parameters that is plausible in applications: $(i)$ the better informed the PM is, the less incentive the forecaster has to acquire information, that is, PM's information crowds-out forecaster's information; $(ii)$ the stronger the policy action expected by the forecaster, the less informed the forecaster becomes; and $(iii)$ the effect of public information precision on the incentives of the forecaster is ambiguous.
-The intuition of the first two results is the same as in the previous paragraph, that is, more precise PM's information and/or stronger policy actions lead to an attenuation of the effect of the state on the outcome, and therefore to a decrease in the marginal benefit from information about the state for the forecaster.
-The last result is due to public information having a dual impact on the forecaster's incentives.
-First, since public information is a substitute for private information in predicting the state, more precise public information directly crowds-out private information acquisition.
-Second, and more subtlety, more precise public information lowers the incentives of the PM to act following her own private information.
-In turn, weaker intervention may lead to an increase in the variability of the outcome, due to a diminished attenuating effect of policy actions.
-Hence, this indirect effect may increase the forecaster's marginal benefit of private information, making the sign of the total effect ambiguous.
+We also show that when the PM's action is preventive the effect of better public information is generally ambiguous.
+The reason is that better public information has a dual impact on incentives.
+First, it substitutes for private information.
+Second, and more subtlety, it lowers the incentives \emph{of the PM} to act following her own private signal.
+That is, it leads the PM to follow the public signal more (and his private signal less).
+When the PM's action is preventive such weaker response of the PM to her signal leads to an increase in the variability of the outcome.
+This indirect effect increases the forecaster's marginal benefit of private information, making the sign of the total effect ambiguous.